+This requirement provides the ability to identify if the proper software is installed and that no other software is present on programmed devices of the voting system.
+This requirement covers software stored on storage media with or without a file system.

 3.2-E – Software integrity verification procedure

-The manufacturer must describe the procedures to verify the integrity of software installed on programmed devices of the voting system in the user documentation.
+Setup inspection process documentation must include the procedures to verify the integrity of software installed on programmed devices of the voting system.

 3.2-F – Election information value

-The manufacturer must provide the values of voting device storage locations that hold election information that changes during the election, except for the values set to conduct a specific election in the user documentation.
+Setup inspection process documentation must include a list of voting device storage locations for holding election information that can change during the election, except for the static values set to conduct a specific election.

 3.2-G – Maximum and minimum values of election information storage locations

-The manufacturer must provide the maximum and minimum values that voting device storage locations that hold election information changes during an election can store in the user documentation.
+Setup inspection process documentation must include the maximum and minimum values of voting device storage locations for holding election information that can change during an election.

 3.2-H – Variable value inspection procedure

-The manufacturer must provide the procedures to inspect the values of voting device storage locations that hold election information that changes for an election in the user documentation.
+Setup inspection process documentation must include the procedures to inspect the values of voting device storage locations for holding election information that can change during an election.

 3.2-I – Backup power operational range

-The manufacturers must provide the nominal operational range for the backup power sources of the voting device in the user documentation.
+Setup inspection process documentation must include the nominal operational range for the backup power sources of the voting device.

 3.2-J – Backup power inspection procedure

-The manufacturer must provide the procedures to inspect the remaining charge of the backup power sources of the voting device in the user documentation.
+Setup inspection process documentation must include the procedures to inspect the remaining charge of the backup power sources of the voting device.

 3.2-K – Cabling connectivity inspection procedure

-The manufacturer must provide the procedures to inspect the connectivity of the cabling attached to the voting device in the user documentation.
+Setup inspection process documentation must include the procedures to inspect the connectivity of the cabling attached to the voting device.

 3.2-L – Communications operational status inspection procedure

-The manufacturer must provide the procedures to inspect the operational status of the communications capabilities of the voting device in the user documentation.
+Setup inspection process documentation must include the procedures to inspect the operational status of the communications capabilities of the voting device.

 3.2-M – Communications on/off status inspection procedure

-The manufacturer must provide the procedures to inspect the on/off status of the communications capabilities of the voting device in the user documentation.
+Setup inspection process documentation must include the procedures to inspect the on/off status of the communications capabilities of the voting device.

 3.2-N – Quantity of voting equipment

-The manufacturer must provide a list of consumables associated with the voting device, including estimated number of usages per unit in the user documentation.
+Setup inspection process documentation must include a list of consumables associated with the voting device, including estimated number of usages per unit.

 3.2-O – Consumable inspection procedure

-The manufacturer must provide the procedures to inspect the remaining amount of each of the voting device’s consumables in the user documentation.
+Setup inspection process documentation must include the procedures to inspect the remaining amount of each of the voting device’s consumables.

 3.2-P – Calibration of voting device components

-The manufacturer must provide:
+Setup inspection process documentation must include:

-a list of components associated with the voting device that require calibration
+a list of components associated with the voting device that require calibration;

-the nominal operating ranges for each component in the user documentation
+the nominal operating ranges for each component;

-the procedures to inspect the calibration of each component in the user documentation
+the procedures to inspect the calibration of each component; and

-the procedures to adjust the calibration of each component in the user documentation
+the procedures to adjust the calibration of each component.

 3.2-Q – Checklist of properties to be inspected

-The manufacturer must provide a checklist of other properties of the voting device to be inspected, to include:
+Setup inspection process documentation must include a checklist of other properties of the voting device to be inspected, to include:

-a description of the risks of not performing each documented inspection
+a description of the risks of not performing each documented inspection;

-power sources
+power sources;

-cabling for communications
+cabling for communications;

-capabilities

-consumables
+capabilities;

+consumables;

-calibration of voting device components
+calibration of voting device components;

-general physical features of the voting device
+general physical features of the voting device; and

-securing external interfaces of the voting device not being used
+securing external interfaces of the voting device not being used.

-– The public can understand and verify the operations of the voting system throughout the entirety of the election.
+3.3 – The public can understand and verify the operations of the voting system throughout the entirety of the election.